• Skip to primary navigation

 Sharing is caring!

-Deciding to keep a rooster in your flock can be a tough decision!
 But if you’re planning on raising a dual purpose flock, or even better heritage breed chickens, they are a must!
 (Unfortunately there’s no immaculate conception with chickens!)

 But you may not being raising your chickens for meat and eggs like us, so there are a lot of things to consider when deciding to keep a rooster in your flock.